Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: UCB-DUAL-Based Adaptive Rank Allocation

 \subsection{Mobility-Aware Fault-Tolerant Scheduling}

-In vehicular federated fine-tuning, client mobility poses a core challenge: vehicles may disconnect from the RSU before completing training, leading to model loss and resource waste.
-We propose a \textit{mobility-aware fault-tolerant scheduling} strategy that anticipates disconnection and adaptively selects a fallback action to preserve training utility and minimize cost.
-For any vehicle $v$ on task $t$ at round $m$, if mobility prediction indicates imminent departure, the system evaluates three fallback strategies, selecting the one with minimal expected cost:
+In vehicular federated fine-tuning, another challenge is that vehicles may disconnect from the RSU before completing training, wasting computation and losing updates.
+We then propose a mobility-aware fault-tolerant scheduling strategy that anticipates disconnections and selects a cost-minimizing fallback action.
+For vehicle $v$ on task $t$ at round $m$, the system evaluates three fallback strategies upon predicted departure:

-\textbf{Strategy 0 (Early Upload):} If the local accuracy $q_v^{t,m}$ exceeds a threshold $q_v^{*,t}$, the client uploads its LoRA parameters immediately.
+\textbf{Strategy 0 (Early Upload):} If the local accuracy $q_v^{t,m}$ exceeds a threshold $q_v^{*,t}$, the vehicle uploads its LoRA parameters immediately.
 The residual loss is penalized by

 \textbf{Strategy 1 (Task Migration):} If accuracy is insufficient and a nearby vehicle is available, the training task is migrated.
 The cost reflects latency $\tau_v^{\text{mig}}$ and energy $e_v^{\text{mig}}$: